-ZOMBEE WATCH PROJECT: Citizen Science Brought to Your School
+ZOMBEE WATCH STEM PROJECT: Citizen Science Brought to Your School

 Become a ZomBee Hunter and join us in tracking the spread of the zombie fly!

 Planet Bee is proud to partner with San Francisco State University to bring citizen science to the classroom.
 Students discover the joy of participating in current and important honey bee research for real scientists through our ZomBee Watch Project school program.
 This program heavily focuses on STEM education and is in line with the Next Generation Science Standards.

 Dr. John Hafernik, ZomBee Watch founder and professor emeritus of Entomology at San Francisco State University, recently discovered that honey bees are being affected by a zombie fly parasitoid (a parasite that always kills its host).
 Honey bees infected by the parasitoid are attracted to lights at night and exhibit zombie-like behavior.